Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

     * the USB cable instead of USB cable
     * the acrylic plate inside the material box instead of acrylic plate inside material box
 * The elements in the UI which are not given a specific name by Snapmaker but have widely accepted names.
 As such, say:
-    * the side bar insteadof side bar
+    * the side bar instead of side bar
-    * the drop-down menu insteadof drop-down menu
+    * the drop-down menu instead of drop-down menu
-    * the dialog box insteadof dialog box
+    * the dialog box instead of dialog box
     * the window instead of window
-    * the page insteadof page
+    * the page instead of page

 Don't add **the** before: